The Ontology of Compositeness Within Quantum Field Theory: Possible objections

 In summary, it seems like it is possible to expand a bound state in terms of free particle states, with this expansion containing information about the composite structure.
 Furthermore, the compositeness of a bound state can, for weakly bound states, be calculated from the scattering length.

 Both of these objections rely on a decomposing the Hamiltonian into free and interacting pieces.
-Despite the excellent successes of peturbative QED calculations, this decomposition is often not mathematically well defined.
+Despite the excellent successes of perturbative QED calculations, this decomposition is often not mathematically well-defined.
 More rigorous treatments of scattering theory, such as that given in chapter 9 of \cite{duncan2012conceptual}, bypass this decomposition altogether and instead the "free-ness" of multi-particle states in the asymptotic past is defined in terms of transformation properties and the inner-product.

-There are two responses to the objections above, firstly there is freedom in choosing the free Hamiltonian\footnote{Although not mentioned in referenced papers, Weinberg textbook \cite{weinberg_qtof} does enforce that the free Hamiltonian does have the same spectrum as the interacting Hamiltonian} which results in the constituents of a given bound state being dependant on this choice and secondly I will show that this result is reflexive and that we can just as easily expand the electron in term of a Fock space that includes positronium.
+There are two responses to the objections above, firstly there is freedom in choosing the free Hamiltonian\footnote{Although not mentioned in referenced papers, Weinberg textbook \cite{weinberg_qtof} does enforce that the free Hamiltonian does have the same spectrum as the interacting Hamiltonian} which results in the constituents of a given bound state being dependent on this choice, and secondly I will show that this result is reflexive and that we can just as easily expand the electron in terms of a Fock space that includes positronium.

 To show how much freedom we have when decomposing the Hamiltonian we can choose to construct the free single-particle sector out of the single-particle states of the full Hamiltonian.
 Again, sticking with the positronium channel of QED, the free Hamiltonian can be constructed as\footnote{Many of the factors are a choice of normalisation, I use the choice $\<\vec{p}|\vec{p}'\>=2\omega_{\vec{p}}(2\pi)^3\delta(\vec{p}-\vec{p}')$}: